Why Are Ontario Car Insurance Rates Going Up?

 The Ontario car insurance market has never been more competitive.
 This means companies are fighting for your business and shopping around could save you money, better yet; having a broker shop for you can save you time and money.

 Now, more than ever before cars are filled with technology.
 These high-tech cars are simply more expensive to repair.
 For example, a side view mirror used to be just that, a mirror that let you see what was in your blind spot.
-Now, many cars come with technology that heat up to de-ice the mirror, lane change assist technology, cameras and monitoring sensors.
+Now, many cars come with new technology.
+This can heat up to de-ice the mirror, assist in lane changes, back-up cameras and sensors.
 What used to be a small crack and quick mirror replacement is now an expensive repair of what are essentially computer parts.
 These high-tech cars are simply more expensive to repair so insurance companies have increased rates to compensate.

 How can you take advantage of the competitive market?

-Our team at Navigators can help combine market awareness with the volatility we are seeing now to ensure that you are getting the best “bang for your buck” as they say.
+Our team at Navigators can help combine market awareness with the volatility we are seeing now to ensure that you are getting the best value for your dollar.
 With so many options to consider, get a quote with us today to find out if we can save you money.
 Give us a call, or request a quote online today.

 Related Insurance Resources